utkrisht14/DQN_Variations/README.md

 <div> <ul> <li><strong>Q(s, a; θ, ϵ)</strong>: The Q-value estimated by the network for state <strong>s</strong> and action <strong>a</strong>, with parameters <strong>θ</strong> and noise <strong>ϵ</strong>.</li> <li><strong>θ</strong>: The learnable parameters (weights) of the neural network.</li> <li><strong>σ</strong>: The standard deviation of the noise applied to the network's weights.</li> <li><strong>ϵ</strong>: The noise term, sampled from a Gaussian distribution (typically zero-mean with some variance).</li> <li><strong>⊙</strong>: Element-wise multiplication, applied between <strong>σ</strong> and <strong>ϵ</strong> to perturb the weights.</li> </ul> </div>

-#### Key Points:
+<b> Note: </b>

-1. **Noisy Layers**: These replace the standard layers and introduce learnable noise into the weights, encouraging the agent to explore different actions based on the noise added during training.
+**Noisy Layers**: These replace the standard layers and introduce learnable noise into the weights, encouraging the agent to explore different actions based on the noise added during training.
-2. **No Importance Sampling**: Since Noisy DQN does not rely on prioritized sampling for learning, it doesn't need importance sampling to adjust for biased updates.